 Understanding Norwegian Cruise Line's Unusual Options Activity

-On Thursday, shares of Norwegian Cruise Line (NYSE:NCLH) saw unusual options activity.
-After the option alert, the stock price moved down to $24.48.
+Norwegian Cruise Line (NYSE:NCLH) shares experienced unusual options activity on Friday.
+The stock price moved down to $23.95 following the option alert.

 - Trade Type: PUT